The Impact of Storytelling: A Conversation with Nancy, a Community Council Member

 Strong storytelling is a powerful tool for nonprofits to connect with donors, build trust, and demonstrate impact, ultimately leading to increased fundraising and donor retention.
 Creating an emotional connection with donors, volunteers, and the community with a great story will help people remember your cause and may be a great entry point to build stakeholders for your organization.

-· Free, on-demand training from Candid.org about how to use a simple storytelling framework to enhance the clarity of digital communications, create a digital communication strategy, and identify the most effective social media platforms: https://learning.candid.org/digital-storytelling-how-to-engage-and-activate-your-supporters-online/293214/scorm/2qqct3nq4yicr
+· Free, on-demand training from Candid.org about how to use a simple storytelling framework to enhance the clarity of digital communications, create a digital communication strategy, and identify the most effective social media platforms: https://learning.candid.org/digital-storytelling-to-inspire-and-attract-funders/293214/scorm/2qqct3nq4yicr

 Methodist Healthcare Ministries Invests $214 Million to Broaden the Definition of Health Care Across Texas